 Learning as you go will help you grow faster in the area you’re apprenticing in and will give you experience before you even begin.
 Most successful individuals such as Benjamin Franklin, Henry Ford, started off as apprentices before they struck out on their own.

 Working from home has been getting more and more popular.
 Designers, programmers, writers, and language specialists are opting out of cubicle jobs for the comfort of their own couch.

-There are so many websites online now, such as upwork.com, that create a platform for freelancers to show off their talents and get hired right from between the walls of their own home.
-If you have a skill that be can communicated through a computer, try looking for freelance work online!
+There are so many websites online now, such as upwork.com, that creates a platform for freelancers to show off their talents and get hired right from between the walls of their own home.
+If you have a skill that be can communicate through a computer, try looking for freelance work online!